Code-Institute-Submissions/ShaneMurphyDev-Project-Portfolio-5/README.md

 #### Returning Visitor Goals

-1. As a Returning Visitor, I want to find the new products, promotions, and sales
+1. As a Returning Visitor, I want to find new products, promotions, and sales

     - These are all organized neatly into the appropriate tabs and pages

-2. As a Returning Visitor, I want to make an account, and keep my basket as a live instance
+2. As a Returning Visitor, I want to make an account

-    - The shopping cart is updated as the user adds or removes items

-    - The shopping cart is dynamic and adjusts automatically depending on what the user changes
+    - There is the option to create an account and is easily accessable

-3. As a Returning Visitor, I want to subscribe to a newsletter
+3. As a Returning Visitor, I want to be able subscribe to a newsletter

-    - The footer contains a email subscription input so the user can easily subscribe
+    - The footer contains an email subscription input so the user can easily subscribe

 - - -

 #### Frequent User Goals

-1. As a Frequent User, I want to be able to register for an account
+1. As a Frequent User, I want to be able to log in or out of my account

-    - The user can create an account easily and view their order history
+    - The user can easily and clearly log in/out in the navigation bar

-2. As a Frequent User, I want to
+2. As a Frequent User, I want to add and remove items from my on site shopping basket

-    -
+    - The shopping basket is dynamic, adds, removes, and shows total as the site user makes actions

-3. As a Frequent User, I want to
+3. As a Frequent User, I want to be able to view my order history and change my profile details

-    -

-    -
+    - The users order history will be available on their profile as they make orders

+    - There is a dedicated profile details page where a user can easily update their information

 - - -